mubarakb/Multilabel_Genres/README.md

 Going Forwards:

 The model could be trained on more data and data that is labelled totally accurate.
 There are rooms for trying other sklearn multiclass algorithms like multilabel classifer.
 The challenge with achieving a higher score lies in the fact that the model has to make 11 different predictions for each movie.
 As a result the probabilities of getting each 11 predictions right for each movie is low and acts against the over all test score.
-Thank You.
+Thank You!